Wednesday, January 24, 2018

 To celebrate the launch of Sports, the newest issue of artist-run publication INCITE: Journal of Experimental Media, KADIST hosts an evening of athletics, politics, art, and dialogue.
 Sports editors Astria Suparak and Brett Kashmere, recent transplants to the Bay Area, tip off the program with an illustrated preview of the book, which surveys the intersections of sports, political discourse, popular culture, experimental media, and performance.
 Then we’ll shift gears to a discussion between Ezekiel Kweku, journalist and politics editor of New York Magazine’s Daily Intelligencer, and Ameer Loggins, writer, scholar, and an organizer for Colin Kaepernick’s Know Your Rights Camps, which will likely touch on recent boycotts, the possibilities for activism, the realities and repercussions for athletes (both on and off-field), and writing about sports from a political perspective.

 Between frames, we’ll screen “City Golf” (4 min., 2008), a video depicting artist Gao Mingyan’s roguish use of communal space in Shanghai.
-Relevant works from the KADIST collection will be on view, including Chadwick Rantanen’s Telescopic Pole (Tennis Balls Red) and (Tennis Balls) (2010) and Collier Schorr’s American Flag (Scratch) (1999).
+Relevant works from the KADIST collection will be on view, including Chadwick Rantanen’s Telescopic Pole (Tennis Balls Red), 2010; Collier Schorr’s American Flag (Scratch), 1999; and Hank Willis Thomas’ Bread and Roses, 2012.

 This event kicks off A Non-Zero-Sum Game: Sports, Art, and the Moving Image, a series of exhibitions, screenings, and events launching, and part of, INCITE Sports.
 Issue contributors include Haig Aivazian, Christina Battle, Rosie Casals, Jason Concepcion (@netw3rk), Sally Dixon, Howard Fried, Leo Goldsmith, Isla Hansen, Tara Mateik, Ayanah Moor, Leila Pourtavaf, Risa Puleo, Rachael Rakes, Amy Sadao, Jon Sueda, Martine Syms, Geo Wyeth, Kim Ye, Tanya Zimbardo, + sportstalk from Jason Collins, Mark Gonzales, Kwame Harris, Martina Navratilova, Ronda Rousey, Serena Williams, Venus Williams, Zinedine Zidane, and more.